Ginger syrup is actually a handy item to use in any cooking.

 In 1907, Nishio Shoten began selling scrubbing brushes called KAMENOKO TAWASHI in Japanese, and these TAWASHI have been loved for over 100 years.

-Kamenoko Tawashi is made with carefully selected palms and is tremendously durable and effective that it is said that “Kameko Tawashi lasts three times longer than other products.”
+Kamenoko Tawashi is made with carefully selected palms and is tremendously durable and effective it is said that “Kameko Tawashi lasts three times longer than other products.”

 High-quality scrubbers handmade by Japanese craftsmen.